pessimism/TronxyX1/README.md

 Profiles - Printer and Filament configuration profiles I have built and found to work well with my particular setup.

+Marlin 2.0 Config - Configuration files to build Marlin 2.0 firmware for the printer

 ## Bed Adhesion

 I had difficulty with adhesion with the bare Garolite build plate and Sunlu PLA+.
 I added a layer of inexpensive 3M green painter's tape locally purchased and had much better results.

 After printing and removing several items I had adhesion issues again which were improved by wiping down the tape surface with alcohol, finger oils can make the difference between adhesion and failure.

+After more printing I've abandoned the tape for now and lightly sanded the Garolite with sandpaper, cleaned with alcohol and use a layer of cheap glue stick that I wash off and reapply every few prints.
+I find this faster and simpler than dealing with the tape, which I have found in some instances can actually be lifted off the Garolite by a warping print.

 ## Firmware Calibration
 I found that even after belt tensioning to the best of my ability with the provided hardware, I had to very slightly increase the X steps/mm to get true squares/circles.
 I attribute this to differences in belt tension between axes